Configure Azure SQL Data Sync to replicate to MySQL Database on Azure

 mysql> FLUSH TABLES WITH READ LOCK; mysql> SET GLOBAL read_only = ON;

-Run the SQL command show master status on the master server to obtain the current binary log filename and offset.
-The results returned should be similar to the following:
+- Run the SQL command show master status on the master server to obtain the current binary log filename and offset.
+The results returned should be similar to:

-Export all databases that belong to all users on the master server.
+- Export all databases belonging to all users on the master server.
 You can use the mysqldump tool.

 mysqldump --databases <数据库名> --single-transaction --order-by-primary -r <备份文件名> --routines -h<服务器地址> -P<端口号> –u<用户名> -p<密码>

-You do not need to export the MySQL server built-in libraries, which include the mysql library and the test library.
+You do not need to export the MySQL server’s built-in libraries, which include the mysql library and the test library.

-After you have finished exporting the databases, set the MySQL server instance back to read-only mode.
+- After you have finished exporting the databases, set the MySQL server back to read-only mode.

 mysql> SET GLOBAL read_only = OFF; mysql> UNLOCK TABLES;

-Create an account on the master MySQL server instance for data replication use, and set up the permissions.
+- Create an account on the master MySQL server for data replication use, and set up the permissions.